 Groundwater is the main source of drinking water for many peoples.
 Many regions of the United States depend mainly on groundwater for their domestic supply.
 Due to several human activities, the groundwater gets polluted by dissolving toxic chemical elements, substances, bacteria, and viruses.
 Therefore, due to water pollution, safe drinking water is the most common problem in many cities in different counties like the United States, England, India, Germany, etc. People use water purifiers to survive the problems of water pollution.

-Similarly, the wastewater coming from the fertilizer industry contains nitrate and phosphate fertilizers into rivers, lakes, and sea is harmful to aquatic life or human beings.
+Similarly, the wastewater coming from the fertilizer industry contains nitrate and phosphate fertilizers into rivers, lakes, and the sea is harmful to aquatic life or human beings.
 The presence of fertilizers in the polluted water increases the growth of algae and other aquatic plants which decomposes to produce disagreeable order.
-The water pollution containing nitrate salts is not fit for drinking by human beings which cannot be purified for drinking purposes.
+The pollution containing nitrate salts is not fit for drinking by human beings which cannot be purified for drinking purposes.

 Thermal pollution in our environment affects mainly the aquatic life of water.
 Heat can decrease the capacity of dissolved oxygen in water solution in rivers, lakes, or sea which increases the metabolism of fish.
 Some fishes cannot be alive with very low levels of dissolved oxygen.
 The main source of heat comes from the cooling water of power plants into rivers.
 The polluted water is much warmer than naturally occurring water bodies.

 The oil is lighter than water, oil forms a layer on the surface of the water which is called oil sticks.
-The oil sticks prevented dissolving oxygen in the water which affects the life of aquatic life (animals or plants).
+The oil spills prevented dissolving oxygen in the water which affects the life of aquatic life (animals or plants).
 Oil pollution affects the growth of plankton (plankton is a layer of tiny animals and plants that live on the surface of the sea) which disrupts the entire cycle of marine life or causes water pollution.